 Question Answer Total marks 1.5 Identify any two of Muhammad Ali Jinnah's Fourteen Points.
 Award one mark for identifying any of the following.
 Apply this criterion twice: Indicative content: The future constitution should be federal, with powers given to the provinces.
 A consistent measure of independence should be guaranteed to all provinces.
 All elected bodies should ensure that minority groups are properly represented in every province.
 Muslim representation should not be less than one third in the Central Legislature.
 Separate electorates to determine representation of communal groups: though any community, at any time, can choose to abandon its separate electorate in favour of joint electorate.
 If territories need to be redrawn, it cannot affect the Muslim majority in provinces like Punjab, Bengal and North-West Frontier Province (NFPW).
 Full religious liberty shall be guaranteed to all communities.
 No bill or resolution should be passed in any legislature if three quarters of the members of any community in that body oppose the bill.
 Sindh should be separated from the Bombay Presidency.
-Reforms should be introduced in the NWFP and Balochistan on the same grounds as in the other provinces.
+Reforms should be given an adequate share in all services.
 Muslims should be given an adequate share in all services.
-The Constitution should safeguard the protection of Muslim culture, education, language, religion, and personal laws, as well as Muslim charitable institutions.
 One-third representation shall be given to Muslims in both central and provincial cabinets.
 No change should be made to the constitution without the consent of the provinces.
 2 AO1 = 2

 Question Answer 1.6 State two aims of the Muslim League in 1906.
 Award one mark for identifying any of the following, Apply this criterion twice.
 Indicative content: To counter the growing influence of Congress.
 To provide a means for representing Muslim views to the British.
 To protect the political rights of Muslims in India.
 To prevent the rise of prejudice among Muslims against other communities in India.
 To promote a feeling of loyalty to the British among Muslims.
-Note: 2 AO1 = 2 This indicative content is not exhaustive, other creditworthy responses should be awarded marks as appropriate.
+Note: This indicative content is not exhaustive, other creditworthy responses should be awarded marks as appropriate.
+2 AO1 = 2